The name of the Lord is a strong tower. The righteous run into it and are safe. Proverbs 18:10

 Why Pray The Names Of God?

 We are obeying a command.
 “Glorify the LORD with me; let us exalt his name together” (Ps 34:3).
 We do what Jesus modeled.
 He said, “This, then, is how you should pray: ‘Our Father in heaven, hallowed be your name'” (Matt 6:9).
 He taught us to give His Father the honor and worship He deserves.
-Knowing the names of God causes us to know the riches we have in Him, and we rejoice His heart when we know Him.
+Knowing the names of God causes us to know the riches we have in Him.

 As you pray, focus on who God is.
 For every situation you are facing there is a name or attribute of God that corresponds to you need.
 When we proclaim who God is, we orient ourselves toward the one who has the legal jurisdiction, authority, power, and desire to intervene in our lives as the Sovereign one.